 In fact, the Greek diaspora of New York City which is the second largest in the world outside of Greece after the one that resides in Melbourne, Australia, has recently caught the attention of The Endangered Language Alliance (ELA).

 Greek is one of more than 800 languages spoken in New York City, which is considered to be one of the most culturally diverse cities in the world, the organization says.

-However, is it only a matter of time before rising rents and new high-rise apartment buildings and corporations take over this little piece of Greek heaven in the New World?
+However, is it only a matter of time before rising rents and new high-rise apartment buildings and corporations take over this little piece of Greek heaven in the United States?

 This question was on the minds of locals as Amazon was recently thinking of building a new headquarters in the area.
-When asked about the possibility, Spiros Stathakis, owner of Spiros Hairstyles, told the Greek Reporter: “Well, I’ll tell you one thing — (it will mean) a lot of traffic… if they decide to hire over 20,000 people.”
+When asked about the possibility, Spiros Stathakis, owner of Spiros Hairstyles, told Greek Reporter: “Well, I’ll tell you one thing—(it will mean) a lot of traffic…if they decide to hire over 20,000 people.”

-However, as Gkatzonis pointed out when asked that same question, “It will help (the neighborhood).
-Even if you employ 20-25,000 people, they all buy a cup of coffee, it’s 25,000 cups of coffee.”
+However, as Gkatzonis pointed out when asked that same question, “It will help [the neighborhood].
+Even if you employ 20,000 to 25,000 people [and] they all buy a cup of coffee, it’s 25,000 cups of coffee.”

-Let’s just hope that, whoever the off is served to in the future, that it’s Greek coffee being served.
-And that this cultural icon of a Greektown in the United States remains to teach future generations about their priceless Greek heritage.
+Let’s just hope that whoever is served in the future, that it’s Greek coffee being served and that this cultural icon of a Greektown in the United States remains for future generations to learn about their priceless Greek heritage.